Paying for Child Care

 Pre-K in Public Schools

 Many elementary schools offer free or low-cost preschool programs for four year-olds.
 In Louisiana, children generally must be four by September 30th in order to enroll, though some schools provide preschool programs for three year-olds.
 School districts also offer programs for children ages 3 and older who are eligible to receive special education services.
 Each school district has its own policies and application deadlines, so contact your local school district and/or local charter schools to get more information on how to enroll your child.
 Because schools may not have enough slots in the preschool programs for every child who wants to enroll, it is important to start early!
-In some parishes, parents should apply as early as January to enroll their child in September's class.
+In some parishes, parents should apply as early as November to enroll their child in August's class.

 Nonpublic Schools Early Childhood Development Program